alexandermendes/tei-viewer/README.md

 - **XSLT:** The XSLT script used to transform uploaded XML documents for table display.

-- **Unique Filenames:** Don't allow more than one file with the same filename to be uploaded.

 - **Show Borders:** Show/hide table borders.

 - **Freeze Header:** Freeze/unfreeze the header row.